 * Mulvaney tells staff to ignore English

-President Donald Trump named Mulvaney, the White House budget chief, acting director of the Consumer Financial Protection Bureau (CFPB) on Friday.
-But Mulvaney, who tried to dismantle the agency when he was a congressman, faced a challenge from Leandra English, who had been named temporary leader of the CFPB by outgoing Director Richard Cordray.
+Mick Mulvaney, the White House budget chief, was named acting director of the Consumer Financial Protection Bureau (CFPB) by Trump last week.
+But Mulvaney, who tried to dismantle the agency when he served in the U.S. House of Representatives, faced a challenge from Leandra English, who had been named temporary head of CFPB by outgoing director Richard Cordray.

 Mulvaney and English both issued statements on Monday morning indicating they were in charge of the 1,600-employee CFPB.